Skip to main content

 Cascading Natural Hazards: Visualizing, Learning and Understanding

-In this project we want to explore when, where and how cascading natural hazards occur - and why.
+In this project we wanted to explore when, where and how cascading natural hazards occur - and why.
 What are the societal consequences of flooding, erosion, landslide?
 How can we visualise the effects and impact of these cascading natural hazards; and how can we communicate this in a better way?

 Summary